 - 9 Claims for defects

-If the Vendor seriously and definitively refuses supplementary performance, refuses supplementary performance due to excessive costs, the supplementary performance fails or is unreasonable for the Client, the Client can only, according to its choice, demand a decrease in price (reduction) or cancellation of the contract (withdrawal) and compensation within the framework of the limits of liability (see § 10) in place of the service.
+(3) In the case of material defects in the delivery items, the Vendor is entitled and obliged to decide – within a reasonable period – whether to initially remedy the defect through rework or replacement delivery.
+A reasonable extension period is considered to be one that, if the Vendor has chosen replacement delivery, takes into account the time required for any necessary re-ordering of materials from the Vendor’s suppliers and for manufacturing new products.
+If the Vendor seriously and definitively refuses supplementary performance, or refuses supplementary performance due to excessive costs, or the supplementary performance fails or is unreasonable for the Client, the Client can only, at its discretion, demand a decrease in price (reduction) or cancellation of the contract (withdrawal) and compensation within the framework of the limits of liability (see § 10) in place of the service.
 Failure of rectification (removal of defects) shall only be the case if rectification has failed on two occasions.
 However, if there is is only a minor contravention of the contract, in particular in the event of only minor defects, the Client is not entitled to withdraw from the contract.
-If the violation of the contract contained in a defect is not the Vendor’s responsibility, the Client is not entitled to withdraw from the contract.
+If the defect is arising from neglect of duty for which the Vendor is not responsible, the Client is not entitled to withdraw from the contract.

 (2) The Vendor is in principle liable only for the Client’s damages: a) which the Vendor or its lawful representatives or auxiliaries have brought about intentionally or through gross negligence: this applies particularly to default in delivery, b) that is founded on fatality, physical injury or damage to health caused by violation of an obligation by the Vendor or one of its lawful representatives or auxiliaries or c) that has arisen due to the violation of an obligation that, if properly met, would have been essential for enabling the performance of the contract in the first place and on the compliance with which the Client regularly relies and can rely (cardinal obligation).